 - The tracks around Mandalay Beach are maintained by CALM and volunteers.
-Hill climbs are enhanced using old railway sleepers and well maintained.
+Hill climbs are enhanced using old railway sleepers and rubber matting.
 All the tracks are black sugar sand so low tyre pressures are important.

 - Distance from Perth: Walpole 414km